 If you, or someone you know, have been the victim of nursing home abuse, it is important to act quickly.
-Contact Edgar Snyder & Associates right away for a free legal evaluation.
+Contact Edgar Snyder & Associates right away for a free legal consultation.

 One of the problems with nursing homes is that they are commonly understaffed, and the employees are poorly trained.
 As you can imagine, this becomes a major issue for residents, because they depend on the staff for the basic essentials of life, like food, water, medicine, toileting, grooming, interaction, and mobility.
 When a nursing home fails to provide treatment, care, goods, or services necessary to maintain a resident's health to the best of its ability, the facility may be negligent.
 Examples of nursing home negligence include: